xavvvier/win10-webservers/Apache.md

 1. Stop Apache server

-Stop the command `httpd.exe` running in the Command Prompt in previous step.
+Stop the command `httpd.exe` running in the Command Prompt in previous steps.
 To do this hit `Ctrl+C` twice and wait some seconds until the prompt shows up.

 2. Include vhost file line 509 in main configuration file